Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 261: Test: Clean up tests for better readability. at 2025-07-11 16:32:14
 * Commit 262: Fix: Optimize performance of README to align with standards. at 2025-07-11 10:51:51
 * Commit 263: Perf: Improve styling of tests to align with standards. at 2025-07-11 13:30:37
+* Commit 264: CI: Optimize performance of workflow to enhance functionality. at 2025-07-11 12:10:17